robguevarra/gh-website/ProjectDocs/Build_Notes/public-shop-rollout_phase-1_public-storefront-and-fulfillment.md

    - [ ] Confirm cron sync persists Shopify tags into `shopify_products.tags` and product status (published/active) fields.
    - [ ] Ensure each public product has a valid `google_drive_file_id` (folder) in `shopify_products`.
    - [ ] Use `updateProductDriveId` flow to backfill any missing Drive IDs.
-   - [ ] Decide on `productType` for lead capture: use `SHOPIFY_ECOM` (preferred) to align with existing tables and flows.
+   - [x] Decide on `productType` for lead capture: use `SHOPIFY_ECOM` (preferred) to align with existing tables and flows.
+(Verified in `/app/api/leads/capture/route.ts`)
-   - [ ] If needed, extend `/api/leads/capture` validation to accept `SHOPIFY_ECOM` consistently.
+   - [x] If needed, extend `/api/leads/capture` validation to accept `SHOPIFY_ECOM` consistently.
+(Implemented)

 2) Handler Strategy (Webhook Fulfillment)
    - [ ] Recommendation: Extend `public-sale-handler.ts` to be product-agnostic and handle `SHOPIFY_ECOM` gracefully, instead of creating a separate handler.
 This avoids fragmentation and reuses proven code paths.
+(PARTIAL: `lib/webhooks/public-sale-handler.ts` exists and is wired via `/app/api/webhooks/xendit/route.ts`, but currently maps Drive links via env vars; DB lookup pending)
    - [ ] Internally route by metadata/product type: look up product by `product_code` (handle/sku) → fetch `shopify_products.google_drive_file_id` → send a generic "Digital Product Delivery" email (or product-specific template if configured).
+(NOT IMPLEMENTED)
    - [ ] Keep idempotency and error handling consistent with current webhook.
+(UNVERIFIED)
    - [ ] Fallback behavior: if Drive ID is missing, send a helpful support email and log a warning for follow-up.
+(NOT IMPLEMENTED)

 3) Public Storefront (SSR-first)
    - [ ] `app/shop/page.tsx` (convert from Coming Soon):